 - It is much easier to use than things like Microsoft Excel when it comes to data analysis, saving you time and money.

 - It will make you a lot more employable as a programmer.
 SQL can significantly impact your career path, allowing you to potentially command much higher salaries and better jobs.

-If you like the sound of SQL, have a look at the Interactive SQL Tutorial on BitDegree.
+If you like the sound of SQL, have a look at this SQL course.
 This course will teach you the basics of SQL coding, how to access and manage databases, and how to analyze the data you have.